A Reader Responds to “Chronic Inflammation and Infection: An Explanation of Biofilms”

 I believe many readers will be able to relate to Joanna’s story.
-She appears to have been through many of the common experiences people go through that span medical professionals, treatments, supplements, and other treatment modalities.
+She appears to have been through many of the common experiences people with chronic inflammation and infection go through that span medical professionals, treatments, supplements, and other treatment modalities.
 She also captured her medical history in concert with her home environment at the time.
 Her emotional and mental toll is documented, and she had the gift of desperation that led her to a treatment that did work and restores her to her lifestyle that she chooses herself!

 My name is Joanna and I am a 43-year-old woman with a husband, a busy household (I homeschool our six children), and lifelong struggle with staying healthy.